Hall Of Fame - Ric Flair

 1990, Flair regained the title from Sting on January

-11, 1991 in front of a near empty house due to
+11, 1991 in front of a near empty house due to the

-of a world heavyweight champion from the NWA, and Flair was subsequently
+heavyweight champion from the NWA, and Flair was subsequently

-recognized as the first WCW World Heavyweight Champion, while still being
+recognized as the first WCW World Heavyweight Champion,

-1991, Tatsumi Fujinami defeated Flair in a controversial
+On March 21, 1991, Tatsumi Fujinami defeated Flair

-as their new champion, WCW did not because Fujinami
+Fujinami as their new champion, WCW did not because

-of WCW rules.
+a violation of WCW rules.
 On May 19, 1991, Flair defeated

 Fujinami at SuperBrawl in St. Petersburg, Florida